 Well, the good news on that front is the Bichon Frise is classified as small, and when bred with either the similarly sized Miniature Poodle or the even tinier Toy Poodle, a little dog is absolutely guaranteed.
-For the specifics on this relatively new Doodle, keep scrolling.
+For the specifics and ways to calculate your Poochon’s adult weight, keep scrolling.

 The Different Types of Poochons

 Playful, upbeat, and friendly, Poochons are smart and sensitive dogs who are easy to train, good even for inexperienced dog owners, and suitable for apartment living.
 The only two issues you may have are the longer Bichon coat can be a little high maintenance, and these dogs are prone to mouthiness if not trained correctly.